danieldelcore/react-stable-ref/README.md

 ## Motivation 🧠

 I struggle with React hooks!
-It's not always obvious to me if i'm using hooks, such as `useEffect`, with unstable references, resulting in unnecessary rerenders.
-If left unchecked this could decrease the performance in your app, cause jank and ultimately degrade your user's experience 😭.
+It's not always obvious to me if i'm using unstable references with hooks such as `useEffect`.
+Unnecessary rerenders when left unchecked can decrease the performance of your app, cause jank and ultimately degrade your user's experience 😭.

 Thankfully the React team have already thought about this and provide [lint rules to help](https://www.npmjs.com/package/eslint-plugin-react-hooks) 🥰.
 But what if you're passing objects and arrays into dependency arrays which are not 'deeply' compared?
 How can you know for sure?
 This is why I've put this library together...